0

 If you are selected for an institute:

-If you submitted an application in 2022 or 2023 and have not participated in a Change Leader institute, CCI will contact you to roll your application over.
-If your contact information changes, be sure to update it in the Colorado Creative Industries Grant portal.
+If you submitted an application in 2022 or 2023 and have not participated in a Change Leader institute, CCI will contact you and your application should be in the new grants portal system, Salesforce Public Sector.

 We select Change Leader participants whose applications represent: